Book: Content

 Libraries, bookstores, and collections commonly divide books into fiction and non-fiction, though other types exist beyond this.
+Some stores specialize in buying and selling secondhand or used books.
 Other books, which remain unpublished or are primarily published as part of different business functions (such as phone directories), may not be sold by bookstores or collected by libraries.
-Manuscripts, logbooks and other records may be classified and stored differently by special collections or archives.
+Manuscripts, logbooks, and other records may be classified and stored differently by special collections or archives.

 Fiction

 Fiction books are invented material, typically narratives.
 Other literary forms such as poetry are included in the broad category.
 Most fiction is additionally categorized by literary form and genre.

 The novel is the most common form of fiction book.
-Novels are extended works of narrative fiction, typically featuring a plot, setting, themes and characters.
+Novels are extended works of narrative fiction, typically featuring a plot, setting, themes, and characters.
 The novel has had a tremendous impact on entertainment and publishing markets.
 A novella is a term sometimes used for fiction prose typically between 17,500 and 40,000 words, and a novelette between 7,500 and 17,500.
 A short story may be any length up to 10,000 words, but these word lengths vary.

 Comic books or graphic novels are books in which the story is illustrated.
 The characters and narrators use speech or thought bubbles to express verbal language.